Protection from Retaliation

 The Chief Compliance Officer (“CCO”) shall be the responsible party for the oversight of the implementation of this procedure.

-The responsibility of all employees is to make a good-faith report of any activity that appears to be in violation of this policy.
+The responsibility of all employees, students and trainees is to make a good-faith report of any activity that appears to be in violation of this policy.
 A good-faith report is an allegation made with the honest belief that the activity reported may have occurred.
 An allegation is not in good faith if it is made with reckless disregard for or willful ignorance of facts that would disprove the allegation.
-Persons making disclosures with reckless disregard for the truth or in willful ignorance of the facts may be subjected to disciplinary action, including termination of employment.
+Persons making disclosures with reckless disregard for the truth or in willful ignorance of the facts may be subjected to disciplinary action, including termination or dismissal.

 3. Submitting a Retaliation Complaint

 A complaint alleging retaliation must be submitted in writing to the Office of Institutional Compliance (“OIC”).
-The complaint must contain the following information:
+The complaint should contain the following information:

 - Name of the complainant;